MartinPacker/md2pptx/user-guide.md

 As the example shows, separate the emphasis attributes with a space.

-#### Master Presentation - `master`
+#### Template Presentation - `template`

-You can specify a different master file to create the presentation from than the one supplied with python-pptx.
+You can specify a different template file to create the presentation from than the one supplied with python-pptx.
 The one supplied with md2pptx is a very good one to work from:

-	master: Martin Master.pptx
+	template: Martin Template.pptx

-If you want to create your own master you probably want to take Martin Master.pptx and modify it.
-See [Modifying The Slide Master](modifying-the-slide-master) for more information on how to do so
+If you want to create your own template you probably want to take Martin Template.pptx and modify it.
+See [Modifying The Slide Template](modifying-the-slide-template) for more information on how to do so.

+(For compatibility purposes, you can continue to use `master` instead of `template`.
+It's probably better practice, though, to use `template`.)

 #### "Chevron Style" Table Of Contents - `tocStyle` And `tocTitle`